 Popolari | 1047 Broad Street, Bloomfield

-Popolari is a bit different from the traditional Italian places, offering an upbeat, retro pizzeria vibe.
+Popolari is a bit different from traditional Italian places, offering an upbeat, retro pizzeria vibe.
 The Spicy Vodka Pasta comes highly recommended as a classic dish with a twist, along with the Popolari Gnocchi in a pistachio basil pesto creme sauce.
 Another one of the signature dishes is the Malfaldine e Fungi Truffel, served with homemade ribbon pasta, and sautéed mixed mushrooms in a porcini creme sauce.
 For someone that wants to enjoy one of these plates but is gluten-free, any of the pasta dishes can be made to accommodate.

 Primavera | 500 Pleasant Valley Way, West Orange